 Foster a supportive and collaborative work environment where new caregivers feel comfortable asking questions and seeking help.
 Encourage open communication and ensure that new hires know who to approach with their concerns or queries.
 A culture of support and collaboration helps build trust and confidence, making it easier for new caregivers to integrate into the team and perform their roles effectively.

-2. Share “Insider Tips” for Success & Best Practices
+2. Share “Insider Tips” for Success & Onboarding Best Practices

 3. Recognize & Appreciate New Caregiver Contributions